scqubits/scqubits-doc/docs/source/guide/qubits/transmon.rst

    transmon = scqubits.Transmon.create()

 This functionality is enabled if the ``ipywidgets`` package is installed, and displays GUI forms prompting for the entry of the required parameters.

 Calculational methods related to Hamiltonian and energy spectra
 ---------------------------------------------------------------

 .. autosummary::
+    :toctree: ../../_generated/

     scqubits.Transmon.hamiltonian
     scqubits.Transmon.eigenvals